claireloconnell/claireloconnell.github.io/_posts/2021-12-29-framework.md

 `mutate()`

 _Tips and tricks:_

 This is the best time to have a plan!
-Write yourself a To Do list or write pseudocode to be your guide.
+Write yourself a To Do list or write **pseudocode** to be your guide.
 This keeps you organized and on track.
-When in doubt, just Google it!
-Odds are someone has run into the same error you have and have graciously posted the solution.
+**When in doubt, just Google it!** Odds are someone has run into the same error you have and graciously posted the solution.
 Websites like Stack Overflow are very helpful!

 Summarizing
 ======
-At long last, your'e ready to summarize your data in a digestable format. ere is where you get to make sense of your data by condensing the information we need to know to answer our question.
+At long last, you're ready to summarize your data in a digestable and meaningful format.
+Here is where you get to make sense of your data by condensing the information we need to know to answer our question.

-In order to figure out where each penguin was picked up the most, we need a **count** of how many times each **penguin** was picked up at eahc **antenna**.
+In order to figure out where each penguin was picked up the most, we need a **count** of how many times the penguins (collectively) were picked up at each **antenna**.

 **_Helpful functions_**
 `filter(), select(), subset()`